TabbycatDebate/tabbycat/docs/features/breaks.rst

 Setting up break categories and rounds
 ======================================

-For each break category in your tournament, you need to do three things:
+For each break category in your tournament, you need to do two things:

   1. Create (and name) a break category
   2. Create break rounds for the category